Lawrence1024/FBLAComputerGameSimulation/README.md

       * A question related to FBLA is prompted each time an unanswered box is pushed into the X area
         * Incorrect answer will cause the user to lose a heart
         * When all three hearts are lost, you lose a star and the level restarts
-      * The first trial of the level will determine how many stars you get in that level
+      * The first trial of each level will determine how many stars you get in that level
       * Points will be determined by how fast you complete the level
         * Users can replay the level to earn a higher points